Travel advice for Sri Lanka

 The weather in Sri Lanka in October is great for exploring towns like Ella © Shutterstock

 If you're thinking about heading to Sri Lanka, be sure to see if your trip lines up with any of their amazing festivals and events.
 And don't forget to book your place to stay early to snag the best spots.
 Need more ideas for your Sri Lankan journey?
-Explore our selection of the best things to do in the country.
+Explore the best places to visit.

 Also known as Diwali, Deepavali is the Hindu festival of lights celebrated with great enthusiasm across Sri Lanka.
 Travelers can witness homes and temples adorned with colorful lights and decorations, and partake in traditional rituals such as lighting oil lamps and fireworks.

-The festival also offers opportunities to savor delicious sweets and snacks unique to Deepavali.
-Booking accommodations in areas with significant Tamil populations, such as Colombo or Jaffna.
+The festival also offers opportunities to savor delicious candy and snacks unique to Deepavali.
+Reservation accommodations in areas with significant Tamil populations, such as Colombo or Jaffna.

 Held in the capital city of Colombo, the Jazz Festival showcases the talents of local and international jazz musicians.
 Here you can enjoy performances ranging from traditional jazz to contemporary fusion, set against the backdrop of iconic venues across the city.
 The festival also features workshops, masterclasses, and jam sessions, providing opportunities for interaction with artists and fellow jazz enthusiasts.